KaterinaSlobodchikova/KaterinaSlobodchikova/README.md

 ### Hi there, I'm Kate 👋

-🌱 I’m currently learning JavaScript and React.
+🌱 I’m focused on learning JavaScript and React.

 <!--
 **KaterinaSlobodchikova/KaterinaSlobodchikova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.